Rahullkumr/excelrflutter/day4.md

 > to achieve multiple inheritance

 - An interface is meant to be a blueprint for other classes
+- `implements` keyword is used to implement interface
 - `Dart has no interface keyword`.
 Instead, all classes are implicit interfaces
 - This means we can use any class as an interface
 - whenever we inherit an interface:
-    - Compulsory: to implement both abstract methods as well as non-abstract methods
+    - `Compulsory`: to implement `both` abstract methods as well as non-abstract methods

-- `implements` keyword is used to implement interface
 - Interface can't have constructors
     > interfaces are not meant to be instantiated directly.
 Instead, they are used to define contracts that other classes must adhere to.
 - A class can implement multiple interfaces but only can extend a single class.